 - A maximum of eight (8) jumps for women and nine (9) jumps for men excluding the connecting one (1) rotation jumps in the combination. - Maximum three (3) jumps combinations. - The number of jumps within the combination cannot be more than five (5) including the connecting jumps.
-In calculating the value of the combination jumps the connecting jumps will not be counted. - The technical value will be awarded just to double and triple jumps in the combination. - It is mandatory to perform an Axel jump (single, double, triple) that can be presented also in combination.

-- Axel, doubles and triples cannot be presented more than twice.
+In calculating the value of the combination jumps the connecting jumps will not be counted. - It is mandatory to perform an Axel jump (single, double, triple) that can be presented also in combination. - Axel, singles, doubles, and triples cannot be presented more than twice as jumps with technical value.
 If presented twice, one must be in combination. - Minimum two (2), maximum three (3) spin elements are allowed.
 One of them MUST be a combination spin and must include a sit spin and one MUST be a solo spin.
 If 2 combos are presented, one of maximum five (5) positions and one of maximum three (3) positions.
 The same kind of spin cannot be performed more than twice in the whole program (i.e. maximum two inverted, maximum two forward heel etc.).
 Broken is not allowed.
 The three spins must be different. - One (1) footwork sequence, maximum forty (40) seconds. - One (1) choreographic sequence, maximum thirty (30) seconds.